Antibiotic use in livestock: Foodborne antibiotic resistance

-Another way humans can be exposed to antibiotic-resistant bacteria is by pathogens on food.
-In particular, If resistant bacteria are ingested by humans via food and then colonise the gut, they can cause infections which are unpleasant enough in themselves, but can be even harder to treat if they are serious enough to require antibiotic treatment but are also resistant to commonly used antibiotics.
-Campylobacter, Salmonella, E. coli and Listeria species are the most common foodborne bacteria.
-Salmonella and Campylobacter alone account for over 400,000 Americans becoming sick from antibiotic-resistant infections every year.
-Dairy products, ground minced beef and poultry are among the most common foods that can harbour pathogens both resistant and susceptible to antibiotics, and surveillance of retail meats such as turkey, chicken, pork and beef have found Enterobacteriaceae.
+Pathogens present on or in food often expose humans to antibiotic-resistant bacteria.
+Livestock can carry resistant bacteria, or contamination can occur at any point in food production, be it slaughtering, processing, storage, distribution, or handling.
+The most common foodborne bacteria species are Campylobacter, Salmonella, E. coli and Listeria.
+Dairy products, ground minced beef, and poultry are among the most common foods that can harbor pathogens both resistant and susceptible to antibiotics, and surveillance of retail meats such as turkey, chicken, pork, and beef has found Enterobacteriaceae.
+When resistant bacteria are consumed through food and colonize the gut, they can lead to infections that are both distressing and more challenging to treat if they are resistant to commonly used antibiotics.
 While some studies have established connections between antibiotic resistant infections and food-producing animals, others have struggled to establish causal links, even when examining plasmid-mediated resistance.
-Standard precautions such as pasteurising, or preparing and cooking meat properly, food preservation methods, and effective hand washing can help eliminate, decrease, or prevent spread of and infection from these and other potentially harmful bacteria.
+Standard precautions such as pasteurising, preparing and cooking meat properly, food preservation methods, and effective hand washing can help eliminate, decrease, and prevent spread of and infection from these and other potentially harmful bacteria.